awrgold/G-Rank/README.md

 - Paper: https://arxiv.org/pdf/2301.12530.pdf

-**This project was my Master's thesis graduation project for 45 ECTS at Delft University of Technology (TU Delft) in The Netherlands, receiving a final grade of 8.0 (4.0 USA GPA).**

 ## Abstract

 *Ranking algorithms in traditional search engines are powered by enormous training data sets that are meticulously engineered and curated by a centralized entity.